 If possible, collect and save all documents.
 You never know what information will help with an investigation.
 Evidence can include anything that you see during regular duties of your employment, including documents, spreadsheets, invoices, cancelled checks, manuals, copies of emails, sales or marketing material, etc.

 Some of the very best evidence is audio recordings of upper management admitting to fraud.
 However, don’t go out and buy a recording device just yet.
 Recording laws vary from state to state.
 Recording people without their express consent may be illegal.
 Call us and we can guide you through the proper ways to collect evidence.

-Yes, whistleblowers can receive substantial awards generally between 15-30% of any recoveries.
+Yes, whistleblower rewards can be substantial, and are generally between 15-30% of any recoveries.
 In simplistic terms, this means you are entitled to a portion of fines paid by a company to the US Government.
 These fines are called settlements.
 Your award will vary based upon a number of factors.
 There are things you can do as a whistleblower to potentially increase your award.

 What Do I Do Next?

 Reach out to us via email or phone.
-We will do a 100% confidential and free case analysis.
-This phone call is usually 30 minutes to 1 ½ hours.
+We offer a 100% confidential and free case analysis, which usually takes about 30 to 90 minutes.
 As a whistleblower, this is your chance to tell your story and understand what options are available to you.

 Often our team will do additional research after the call.
 If your case is promising, we will partner with you and move forward.
 Moving forward is different for every client.
-This may include additional evidence collection, organizing the documents you have, etc. Once the case is deemed ready, a complaint will be drafted and ultimately filed with the US Government.
+This may include additional evidence collection, organizing the documents you have, partnering you with a vetted whistleblower lawyer, etc. Once the case is deemed ready, a complaint will be drafted and ultimately filed with the US Government.